 José Luiz Martins also is an experienced educator who has worked with students of different levels and ages all across the globe.

-His two albums as a leader brought him important prizes and received amazing reviews of specialized criticism.
-At the moment, José Luiz Martins is working to release a new album with his new trio.
+His three albums as a leader brought him important prizes and received amazing reviews of specialized criticism.
 He has also recorded 10 albums as a sideman, some of which he also produced.
+His new record “Reflections” released in March 2023 received high criticism and was released with shows in the DC area with his US band, Dana Hawkins, Romeir Mendez and Alex Hamburger.